SarKaa/jailm8-windows/README.md

 # Why would I use this?
 Some of these tools can be hard to find, so having one app download and set them up for you is very useful.
 I understand some of you will just download the tools yourself, which by all means is what you could.
 With libimobiledevice, there are things like apple mobiledevice support which you have to take into account, and if you have a different version of itunes installed, it can be hard finding out whats causing the problem.
 Jailm8 will check and install everything for you.
 Jailm8 can make some tasks much easier.
 A prime example of this is when using ideviceenterrecovery.
 Normally you have to get your device's udid and manually enter it into the utility, but jailm8 does everything for you.
 Once in recovery mode, the tools for interacting with the device in recovery mode are opened straight away.
 Jailm8 has some tools fully built in and integrated, like ideviceinfo.
 It has a scrollable screen, it asks if you want to dump it, and keeps things simple.
 Its also nice to just have a few different tools in the same place.

-# tools included
-I have pre-compiled the following programs, and they will be downloaded automatically when needed.

-• Project sandcastle android

-• Project sandcastle linux

-• futurerestore

-libimobiledevice programs (precompiled .net version):

-  • idevicepair

-  • iproxy

-  • idevicename

-  • ideviceinfo

-  • Idevice_id

-  • ideviceprovision

-  • idevicedate

-  • irecovery (with ideviceenterrecovery)

-  • ideviceinstaller

- (not all libimobiledevice utilites are included in the app itself, but can be used with the "diy" command, see below)

-# Can I use other libimobiledevice tools
+# Can I use any other libimobiledevice tools
 YES!

 You can use the diy command to move the libimobiledevice folder to the working directory (where jailm8.exe is).
 You can then cd into this directory with command prompt or powershell, and run the exe's.
 For documentation on the guides, check the [libimobiledevice website](https://github.com/libimobiledevice-win32/imobiledevice-net)